Identifying Common Puppy Health Issues

 Fleas and Ticks

 Fleas and ticks are common external parasites that can infest dogs and cause various health problems.
 Fleas can cause intense itching skin allergies, and even transmit other diseases such as tapeworms.
 On the other hand, ticks can transmit serious diseases like Lyme disease, Ehrlichiosis, and Rocky Mountain spotted fever.
-Regular preventive medications and thorough grooming can help prevent these pesky parasites from infesting your dog and causing discomfort.
+Regular preventive medications and thorough can help prevent these pesky parasites from infesting your dog and causing discomfort.

 Intestinal Worms

 Intestinal worms, including roundworms, hookworms, whipworms, and tapeworms, are common internal parasites that affect puppies and .
 These worms can be transmitted through contaminated soil, ingesting infected feces, or even from the mother to her puppies.
 Symptoms of intestinal worm infestation include diarrhea, weight loss, vomiting, and a pot-bellied appearance.
-Routine deworming and good hygiene can help prevent and control intestinal worm infections in dogs.
+Routine and good can help prevent and control intestinal worm infections in dogs.

 Heartworm Disease